+This test function is mandatory for UEs supporting UL segmentation whose UECapabilityInformation message size is less than the allowed maximum supported size of a PDCP Control PDU.

 5.10.1 General

 The SS uses the Set UL message test procedure to indicate to the UE to use a preconfigured uplink message, see figure 5.10.1-1.